Update: August 22, 2025

 • Acute Care

-A: The Board of Commissioners approved Resolution 2025-4 during its regular meeting on April 29, which authorizes placing a proposition on the August 5, 2025 General Election ballot.
+The Board of Commissioners approved the levy proposal on April 29, 2025, by passing Resolution 2025-4, which placed the measure on the August 5, 2025 General Election ballot.

-Q: Does the hospital already receive property tax funds?
+Does the hospital already receive property tax revenue?

-A: The measure would need at least 60% approval to pass.
+The measure requires 60% voter approval to pass.

 Tax Estimate Calculator